Rokiis1/roadmap/frameworks/fastapi/2_level/2_level_fastapi.md

 Even though the request body is flat, the response can be nested because the route declares `response_model=BookOut`.

+A list route can be implemented in different ways depending on what the query needs.

+One common approach is to load related objects using `selectinload()`.

 ```py
 @app.get("/books", response_model=list[BookOut])
 async def list_books_route(